Skip to main content

 In 2011, a team at the University of Virginia showed 4-year-olds nine minutes of a fast-paced cartoon (SpongeBob).
 Afterwards, those kids scored lower on tests of executive function (planning, waiting, following rules) compared to kids who'd watched a slow-paced educational show or just drawn pictures (Lillard, 2011).

-A follow-up study in 2015 confirmed it wasn't the content that caused the problem.
-It was the pacing.
+A follow-up study in 2015 suggested the key variable wasn't the content itself.
+It appeared to be the pacing.
 Rapid scene changes, quick cuts, loud shifts in tone.
 The toddler brain struggles to keep up, and the effort of trying leaves less capacity for thinking afterwards (Lillard, 2015).

-This is why the "how much screen time" question misses the point.
-What your kid watches (or plays) matters more than how long.
+This is part of why the "how much screen time" question can be misleading on its own.
+What your kid watches (or plays) appears to matter as much as, if not more than, how long.

 Active vs passive